eunos-1128/QMEAN/doc/source/run_qmean_scoring.rst

                         prediction won't be used for assessing the quality in the transmembrane part, only in the soluble part.

-  :param dc:            Information from homologous templates with known
-                        structure, QMEAN will run through without it being set but for optimal performance this variable must be set.

   :param assign_bfactors: If set to True, the local scores get assigned to the
                           **model** as bfactors